DeclanFang/sharing-bay/README.md

 ![image](https://github.com/DeclanFang/sharing-bay/blob/master/readme/homepage.png)

 For now what the application has achieved was creating, editing, deleting any posts and comments by user-self, and users are not allowed to change others' posts and comments.
-Also, people are free to view others' profile after sign in.
+Also, people are free to view others' profile after sign in or sign up.

 ![image](https://github.com/DeclanFang/sharing-bay/blob/master/readme/demo%20posts.png)